Who We Are

 Liam McKinnon | Director of Engagement

 Liam joined OTR in 2012.
-With a degree in journalism and cultural studies, he has worked in media, marketing and communications for a number of national charities, including CLIC Sargent and Winston’s Wish, alongside projects for Ruby Wax and Social Media Week Bristol.
+He has worked in media, marketing and communications for a number of national charities, including CLIC Sargent and Winston’s Wish, alongside projects for Ruby Wax and Social Media Week Bristol.

 Contact Liam for press, media and online enquiries.